 Greece entry requirements have been devised to safely re-open the country’s borders during the summer season for visitors from all over the world.
-Since May 14 , Greece’s international ports, airports and land borders are open to travelers in a bid to reboost the county’s tourism sector that has endured a lot from the coronavirus pandemic.
+Since May 14 , Greece’s international ports, airports and land borders are open to travellers in a bid to reboost the county’s tourism sector which has endured a lot from the coronavirus pandemic.

 According to the latest entry requirements Greece has introduced, citizens from European Union and Schengen Area countries are allowed to enter the country without any restrictions.

 Along with nationals from the EU/Schengen Area countries, Greece is welcoming travellers arriving from countries that have recently reported low numbers of Covid-19 cases of infection.

 This means that citizens from the following third countries are currently allowed to visit Greece:

 Greek authorities note that all persons travelling to Greece from Montenegro must show both a vaccination certificate and a negative Covid-19 test result, which should not be older than 72 hours at the time of arrival.

 As of 30th of June, the same goes for citizens of the Russian Federation.
 Specifically, they must carry a negative PCR molecular test result from a testing laboratory taken up to 72 hours before arrival, or a negative antigen (rapid) test result taken up to 48 hours before arrival, regardless of whether they are vaccinated or not.